Gwar: Violence Has Arrived and the DRT Entertainment years (2001–2009)

 In 2004 Gwar teamed up with Grey DeLisle (as the voice of Grandma Stuffum) in the Codename: Kids Next Door episode "Operation F. O. O. D. F. I. T. E."; the band was credited as Rawg and the songs "The Private Pain of Techno Destructo", "Morality Squad", and "Gor-Gor" were performed with new lyrics, pertaining to the episode, written for each song.

 Gwar began work on their next album, tentatively titled Go to Hell!, in January 2006.
 That same month, Gwar opened a gallery show called "The Art of Gwar" at Art Space gallery in Richmond to display the many props, costumes, cartoons, paintings produced by The Slave Pit, Gwar's art and effects studio.

 On February 23, 2006, Gwar's official website announced Gwar's album, officially titled Beyond Hell, for which, at the urging of DRT Entertainment, a cover version of Alice Cooper's "School's Out" was recorded and released.
 The music video was directed by David Brodsky on July 2, 2006.
 The part of the "school marm" has been mistakenly identified as Devin Townsend, the producer of the Beyond Hell CD.
 It is actually Scott Krahl, a long-time Gwar "slave" and inventor of Gor-Gor.
 "School's Out" was nominated for Best Video of 2006 on MTV2's Headbanger's Ball.

 The Blood Bath and Beyond DVD was released on June 20, 2006, containing exclusive behind the scenes and vintage footage of the band.

 Gwar performed a special "half-time" show at the Sounds Of The Underground 2006 tour.
 Gwar went on to headline the following year's Sounds of the Underground Tour in 2007.

 Vocalist Oderus Urungus is also featured on the last Strapping Young Lad album The New Black as a guest vocalist on the song "Far Beyond Metal".
 Oderus' lines in the song are taken directly from the Gwar song "Maggots" ("now in the halls of the Necrolord..." etc.).
-Scott Krahl is in the "School's Out" video as a female teacher, with whom Oderus makes out before mounting "her" at the end of the video.

 Beyond Hell was released on August 29, 2006, with Gwar touring to support the album and being helped by the creation of new props for this tour, including several characters from Beyond Hell's plot, including Jitler and Jewcifer.
 Gwar was also present at the third annual Rock & Shock festival from October 13 to 15 as a part of this tour.

 In Spring 2008 Todd Evans left Gwar to focus efforts on his project Mobile Deathcamp.
 Shortly after Todd's departure, Casey Orr was confirmed to return as Beefcake the Mighty.